networknext/next/docs/source/building_the_sdk.rst

 Building the SDK
 ================

-Official binaries for Windows and consoles are in the "lib" directory.
+Official binaries are included the "lib" directory.

 To build the example programs, see the instructions below: